Hi there! Thank you for visiting my website!

 Maize fields at The Russell E. Larson Agricultural Research Center at Rock Springs, Penn State University

-I’m a Mexican Ph.D. student devoted to understanding the physiological and morphological root adaptations along the domestication and dispersion of maize and wheat.
+I’m a Mexican Ph.D. devoted to understanding the physiological and morphological root adaptations along the domestication and dispersion of maize and wheat.
 I use greenhouse, field, and modeling approaches to study the role of root anatomy, architecture, and physiology in the adaptation to abiotic stress.

 Sampling Wheat roots at CIMMYT Obregon Station 2023